apache/nuttx-website/site/community.md

 * Use our project and provide a feedback.
 * Provide us with the use-cases.
 * Report bugs and submit patches.
-* Contribute code, javadocs, documentation.
+* Contribute code or documentation.

 Visit the [Contributing] page for more information.